shekhargulati/spring-boot-maven-angular-starter/README.md

 -----

 This is a multi-module Spring Boot Angular Maven starter app with good defaults.
 The frontend Angular app is built using [angular-cli](https://cli.angular.io/).
 The project packages Angular application code as a [WebJar](https://www.webjars.org/).
 This project is geared towards building monolithic applications.
+I have also written [a blog that explains step by step how to create this starter project](https://shekhargulati.com/2017/11/08/a-minimalist-guide-to-building-spring-boot-angular-5-applications/).

 This project provides productive setup for building Spring Boot Angular applications.
 The application is divided into two Maven modules: